Master's Degrees Master of Arts (M.A.), Master of Education (M.Ed.)

 Are you a professional looking to change your career path to become a certified teacher?
-Choose the Master of Arts + Teaching Certification (State of Nebraska) degree in the Department of Teaching, Learning, and Teacher Education to prepare yourself to become an outstanding educator who is passionate about engaging all students.
+Choose the Master of Arts degree leading to initial teaching certification (State of Nebraska) in the Department of Teaching, Learning, and Teacher Education to prepare yourself to become an outstanding educator who is passionate about engaging all students.
 There are five cohort programs available to graduate students seeking initial teacher certification.

 - K-16 educator